IBS: Top Causes & Effective Treatments You Need To Know

 Common Causes

-• Food Sensitivities: Certain foods, like dairy, gluten, or fatty foods, may worsen IBS symptoms.
+• Food Sensitivities: Some foods, like dairy, gluten, or fried foods, can make symptoms worse.

 FAQs